nkroemer/reliability/README.md

 1. Make sure that you have SPM12 installed.
 1. Download the latest Version of the toolbox on [github](https://github.com/nkroemer/reliability/tree/fMRelI_beta0.1) and save it into your desired Matlab toolbox directory.
 1. If you want to use an additional brain atlas, the files 'atlas.nii', 'atlas.txt' and 'labels.mat' have to be saved to a subfolder called 'atlas'.
-1. If you like structure, you can add 'create_xSPM.m', 'fmri_clust_filt.m', 'id.mat', 'load_nii.m', 'save_nii.m' and 'template_3D-4D.mat' to a folder called 'scripts_templates'.
 1. In the Matlab 'Home' tab, click on the 'Set path' button and in the dialog box select 'Add with subfolders…'.
 Now, select the fMRelI toolbox folder, save and close.
 Windows users might have to open Matlab as an administrator (by right-clicking on the Matlab Symbol) in order for the changes to be permanent.
 Alternatively, you may enter this in the command line:
 ```